shakings/Rife-Frequency-Generator-Mobile-Application/README.md

 # Contact
 Development of the Open Rife-Frequency-Generator Project is facilitated by myself.
-Contact Stephen on shakings@hotmail.co.za if you'd like to get involved in the project or if you have questions about the project or the organization.
+Contact Stephen on shakings@hotmail.co.za if you'd like to get involved in the project or if you have questions about the project.